 It may be possible to protect these places and areas in some circumstances by applying to a Court for a legal remedy such as an injunction to prevent an activity that would damage them.
-Protection of this nature may be available in the absence of, or in addition to, protection available under other State, Territory or Commonwealth cultural heritage laws.
+Protection of this nature may be available in the absence of, or in addition to, protection available under other state, territory or Commonwealth cultural heritage laws.

 Future act processes and agreements

-Most significantly, the Native Title Act makes provision for native title holders to reach a number of different types of agreements with governments and proponents who want to carry out future act activities.
+Most significantly, the NTA makes provision for native title holders to reach a number of different types of agreements with governments and proponents who want to carry out future act activities.
 Indigenous land use agreements, section 31 agreements, and ancillary agreements provide native title holders with an opportunity to negotiate appropriate terms and conditions to put in place cultural heritage protection and monitoring safeguards before future act works are undertaken.

-Limitations on Native Title Act protection
+Limitations on NTA protection

 Even where native title has been determined to exist, native title rights and interests do not provide absolute protection or a right of veto over development activities.
 Governments and statutory tribunals have the power to approve development activities even where this may override native title rights to protect places of importance, or in certain circumstances, even where these activities will extinguish native title.